 - 1 (6 ounce) can tomato paste + 1 can water

 - 2 Tablespoons honey

 - dill pickle slices and American cheese slices (optional)

-- Turn down to low.
-Simmer 30 minutes, stirring frequently
+- Turn it down to low.
+Simmer for 30 minutes, stirring frequently.

 - Serve on hamburger buns, with slices of American cheese and pickles if desired.
 Always with potato chips!

 To adapt this recipe for a crock pot: Brown hamburger with onion, garlic and salt and pepper.
 Add the meat and the rest of the ingredients (with the exception of buns, cheese and pickles) to your slow cooker.
 Stir and cook on low for 5-6 hours.
 Enjoy on buns with cheese and pickles.
 (Don't forget the potato chips!)